 When discovered, Bob noticed how clean that area of his gutter was, and from there, an idea was born.
 Over the next decade, Bob and his son Randy played with various designs and gutter solutions until in 2004 the first GutterBrush was introduced to the public.
 By 2008 it had become a favorite amongst home improvement experts, contractors, and even had made it into an international market.

 The GutterBrush brand name sums up nicely what this product is: a long, bristle brush-like contraption that fits into your gutters to help keep leaves from falling and washing into them, all while allowing a free flow of water from seasonal rainfalls and snow melts.
 It is now widely offered for simple, convenient, and affordable solutions to keeping your gutters clear.

 This product is for anyone tired of cleaning out their gutters, whether it be once a year, or once a week during heavy leaf fall each autumn.
 Areas that receive regular snowfall will also benefit from this innovative design.
 At any rate, the product definitely features a unique design unlike any of the other gutter guard types.

 You might also like: An In-Depth LeafFilter Review.

 Simple in conception, and design, the features and use of these brushes are easy to understand.
 If clearing out gutters is a seasonal chore you would rather avoid, then reviewing the following features may be helpful.

 Shape and Sizes

-They come in 3-foot lengths and included 18-inch lengths for easy placement and those smaller areas you may need to get covered.
+They come in three-foot lengths and included 18-inch lengths for easy placement and those smaller areas you may need to get covered.
 Each is sold in specific sets of lengths offered by the size gutter you need them for.